headquarter8302/boxkit/.github/README.md

 <p align="center"><img src="https://github.com/headquarter8302/boxkit/blob/main/boxkit%20logo%20wh%20bg.png" width="250px" /></p>

 # BOXKit
-A CSS stylesheet for making boxes, no idea why anyone would want to use it, but many people need it, I guess?
+A utility CSS <s>~~framework~~</s> stylesheet for making boxes, no idea why anyone would want to use it, but many people need it, I guess?

 ## Description
 As the first paragraph said, a CSS stylesheet for making boxes, whether it is just a box, or some gradiented, box-shadowed, roundy boxes.
 It's made from 100% vanilla CSS, no preprocessors like SASS, could be included in a project or website immediately.